preservim/vim-pencil/README.markdown

 ## Configuration

-### Hard breaks or soft wrapping?
+### Hard line breaks or soft line wrapping?

-Where do you stand on hard line breaks versus soft line wrapping?

-Typically, coders will have the most experience with the former, and writers the latter.
+Coders will have the most experience with the former, and writers the latter.
 But whatever your background, chances are that you will be living in a mixed environment where you must contend with both.
 This plugin doesn't force you to choose a side—each buffer is configured independently.

 In most cases you can set a default to suit your preference and let